Effective Fall 2006

 - Students are asked to check and read email daily.
 Error due to forwarding or redirecting mail, insufficient mailbox space, or email returned to the University for any reason may result in missing notifications or deadlines that have been distributed via email.
 Students are responsible for acting upon all email sent to their University-provided email address just as they would respond if the information were sent through the USPS.

 - The University provides generic departmental email addresses to its Academic and Administrative offices.
 Students should use the "REPLY" command when corresponding with the University unless otherwise specified.
 This allows the department control in routing the students needs to either an appropriate staff person or to ANYONE in that department that can be of service to the student.

 - Students are expected to check departmental web sites on a regular basis to get up-to-date University information.
 Pamphlets, brochures, and federally mandated materials/notifications will be readily available for students to access frequently, at their convenience and without notification.
 The University is not responsible for the student's failure to access such materials.

-- Students with disabilities should work with the Office of Support for Students with Disabilities so that the University can accommodate both the students' and the Universities needs in regards to this policy.
+- Students with disabilities should work with the Disability Services Center so that the University can accommodate both the students' and the Universities needs in regards to this policy.

 University Responsibilities and Expectations

 - The University has an Account Activation web site specially designed for the student to activate their email account.

 - The University's Academic and Administrative offices will not use email to communicate confidential or sensitive information.
 To minimize risk, confidential information may be made available through special links that are password protected or sent via USPS.
 Only "Official" University business that does not contain personal or sensitive information will be communicated via email.